 Other Delicious Ideas

 Put some frozen veggies like carrots, broccoli, cauliflower, or zucchini in with the rice.
 The frozen veg will cook and add a little extra moisture to the rice!
 Or, you can add some cooked leftover shredded chicken or cooked ground beef, onions and chopped tomatoes.
-With a little taco seasoning, you’ve got a quick and easy Mexican rice dish or burritos!
+With a little taco seasoning, you’ve got a quick and easy cilantro tomato rice dish or burritos!

 Simple Rice Sides You’ll Love